iqiaosu/iqiaosu.github.io/_pages/projects/project-b.md

 ## 2014–2017 SIDEROPHORE BIOSYNTHESIS COORDINATELY MODULATED THE VIRULENCE-ASSOCIATED METABOLOME IN UROPATHOGENIC *ESCHERICHIA COLI*

-_Sub-project of National Natural Science Foundation of China (31670031) under the title “Discovery and functional characterization of new siderophores in pathogenic *Escherichia coli*”, led by Associate Professor **Haitao Lyu**._
+_Sub-project of National Natural Science Foundation of China (31670031) under the title “Discovery and functional characterization of new siderophores in pathogenic Escherichia coli”, led by Professor **Haitao Lyu**._

 ---